What is Lower Back Pain?

 - Genetics: In recent years, there has been a shift in what was once attributed to genetics.
 Recent discoveries show that our behaviours and environment influence what part of our genetic make up will be expressed.
 Disorders like Ankylosis Spondylitis are attributed to the gene HLA-B27 but the reality is, that you may be found positive for that gene yet not express ankylosis spondylitis.

 - Poor biomechanics: When we are toddlers, we innately know how to use our bodies the right way, efficiently.
 As we age, our priorities change.
 We tend to do things the way it takes the least amount of time and effort, so we change the way we use our bodies.
 This puts us in a biomechanical disadvantage with an increased rate of wear and tear.
+This is the lower back pain someone gets when doing housework.
+Lifting, bending forward and putting improper stress on the body will lead to that.

 How to prevent lower back pain